arawseekers/blog/content/posts/fbless.md

 ### Linkedin Profile

+{{< figure src="/images/linkedin.jpeg" alt="A laptop showing a feed from LinkedIn" position="center" style="border-radius: 8px; max-width:100%;height:auto;" caption="It's okay to dislike your job by pretending you agree with colleagues." captionPosition="center" captionStyle="color: 297298;" >}}

 In the age of information, it's become an unwritten rule to have an online presence.
 While we believe that this shouldn't be the case, the opposite would raise suspicion.
 To avoid that, we recommend for now to have an updated LinkedIn profile.
 Having one also reduces skepticism, which you would find helpful in the gates of Immigration when they do background checks on you.

 However, LinkedIn suffered from data breach in 2012 ([here](https://blog.linkedin.com/2012/06/06/linkedin-member-passwords-compromised) and [here](https://www.pcworld.com/article/257045/6-5m-linkedin-passwords-posted-online-after-apparent-hack.html)) and in 2016 ([here](https://blog.linkedin.com/2016/05/18/protecting-our-members), [here](https://www.vice.com/en_us/article/78kk4z/another-day-another-hack-117-million-linkedin-emails-and-password), and [here](https://fortune.com/2016/05/18/linkedin-data-breach-email-password/)).
 Although there hasn't been any more reported breaches as of writing this, we can't bet on it yet.